franciscovfonseca/Azure-Honey-Net-SOC/README.md

 ### 1️⃣ <b>Create the Honeynet</b>

-- I began by [Deploying Multiple Vulnerable Virtual Machines](https://github.com/franciscovfonseca/Setting-Up-Vulnerable-VMs-in-Azure/blob/main/README.md) in Azure, simulating an **Insecure Environment**.
+- I began by [Deploying 2 Vulnerable Virtual Machines](https://github.com/franciscovfonseca/Setting-Up-Vulnerable-VMs-in-Azure/blob/main/README.md) in Azure, simulating an **Insecure Environment**.

+- Then I [Disabled the Windows VM's Internal Firewall & Installed a SQL Server Database](https://github.com/franciscovfonseca/Disable-Windows-Firewall-Install-SQL-Server-and-Create-Vulnerabilities/blob/main/README.md) inside of it, in order to give bad actors a chance to **Discover our VMs** and **Generate Logs**.

 <br>

 ### 2️⃣ <b>Monitoring and Analysis</b>

 - Azure was configured to ingest log sources from various resources into a **Log Analytics Workspace**.

 - **Microsoft Sentinel** was then used to build attack maps, trigger alerts, and create incidents based on the collected data.

 <br>